engity-com/bifroest/docs/index.md

 ### SSH protocol compliant

 Fully **[SSH protocol](https://www.rfc-editor.org/rfc/rfc4253) compliant server**, like you would expect.

 ### OpenID Connect
 You can connect via your **SSH keys**, as usually.
 And so on...

 ...but you can also use **[OpenID Connect](https://openid.net/)** (or OAuth2) identity provider.
 The best thing about it: In contrast to the other SSH servers with OpenID Connect you don't need to install another client in addition to your regular SSH Client ([OpenSSH](https://www.openssh.com/), [PuTTy](https://www.putty.org/), ...).

+#### Docker environments

+You can execute your users into individual Docker containers with custom images, network settings, and much more...

+#### Kubernetes environments

+Be directly inside a dedicated Pod inside your Kubernetes cluster and have access to all of its resources without extra port forwarding.

 ### Remember me